 |Noble Strategies||$60,000||Biotech Regulations Roundup Ready Alfalfa Roundup Ready Sugarbeets|

 |The Russell Group||$160,000||Biotech Acceptance; Agriculture, Competition, and Related Issues; Advocacy for Plant Protection Act concerns; FY 2013 Agriculture Appropriations Act; Work relating to seed trade issues with South America.|

 |The Washington Tax Group||$90,000||Issues related to extension and expansion of alternative simplified research and development tax credit (H.R.
 942, S. 1577); issues relating to international corporate tax reform (S. 727, S. 2091).|

-19 out of its 26 (73%) lobbyists are revolving door or have worked for government at some point in their career, including Stanley Abramson who worked for the EPA, Jeremy Stump and Randall Russell who worked for the Dept of Agriculture.
+Nineteen out of Monsanto's 26 lobbyists (73 percent) are "revolving door" or have worked for government at some point in their career, including Stanley Abramson, who worked for the EPA, and Jeremy Stump and Randall Russell, who worked for the U.S. Department of Agriculture.

 As of the first quarter of 2014, Monsanto had given $428,744 to federal candidates and party committees for the 2014 election cycle.